 Always place the Protection Cover on the playing surface of the Harmonic when stored in the Soft Backpack, this will protect it against external shocks (the Protection Cover does not protect the outer rim of the Harmonic but only the playing surface).

-All our Harmonics are perfectly tuned when they ship out of our workshop, with tones and overtones related to A=440 / 432 hertz.
-Also, with the highest quality standards.
+All our Harmonics are perfectly tuned to the highest quality standards when they are shipped out of our workshop, with tones and overtones related to A=440 / 432 hertz.
 However, due to natural causes of the steel, some tuning adjustments may need maintenance in the distant future, depending on how well you care for the Harmonic.

-We suggest you provide an appropriate adjustment to the tuning at least in some years.
+We suggest you make the appropriate adjustments to the tuning in some years to come.
 Commonly, the more delicate a handpan is played, the longer the absolute accuracy of the tuning will remain.

-We are happy to check the tuning or give a fresh tune-up to any Harmonic or other handpan.
+We are happy to check the tuning or give a fresh tune-up to any Harmonic or other handpan in Colombia or Germany.
 Depending on the need for the tune-up, there may or may not be a charge for this service.

 Panart 1st gen retuned by our team at Harmonic Art